coetry/digitalpsychology.io/src/pages/need-to-complete/index.md

 ### Counters and notifications
 You might have heard about the [Inbox Zero](https://www.youtube.com/watch?v=z9UjeTMb3Yk) approach: a technique developed by Merlin Mann to keep your email inbox empty almost all the time.
-For many people triggers a counter, that indicates incomplete tasks, discomfort which we try to avoid.
+For many people, counters, especially those that indicate incomplete tasks, trigger discomfort, which we try to avoid.
 According to a study from 2002, employees reacted to 70% of their unread emails [within 6 seconds](https://dspace.lboro.ac.uk/dspace-jspui/bitstream/2134/489/3/Ease%2525202002%252520Jackson.pdf).
 These interruptions can be instant gratification.
 They give us little dopamine rushes every time we complete something, which in turn, [reinforces us](/rewards/) to lurk for more distractions.

 ![Need to Complete Example: Counters and notifications](04-counters-notifications.png)